 The advantage of LVR is that you cannot use momentum to complete reps like when lifting free weights (dumbbells, barbells, etc.).
 Instead, it would help if you flexed your muscles increasingly harder as you get closer to the top of each repetition.
 Doing so could lead to better muscle activation and a stronger mind-muscle connection.

 How to Pick the Correct Resistance Band

 Getting used to resistance bands takes some time.
 They can feel awkward initially because the tension you feel differs from what you experience when using free weights and gym machines or doing bodyweight activities (e.g., push-ups).

 When selecting a resistance band, you should consider the following factors:

-Resistance level: Resistance bands come in various levels of resistance, ranging from light to heavy.
+- Resistance level: Bands come in various resistance levels, ranging from light to heavy.
 You should be able to train through a full range of motion and reach the top of each repetition without swinging your body or using momentum.
 The repetition should feel progressively more challenging, culminating in peak contraction before returning to the starting position.

-Portability: If you plan to use your resistance band while traveling, look for a band that is lightweight and easy to transport.
+- Portability: If you plan to use your resistance band while traveling, look for a lightweight band that is easy to transport.
 Some bands come with carrying bags or can be wrapped around your wrist for easy transport.